 LinkComm will prompt for the new station name.
-Just as with every other station setup change, the change is not complete until you have sent the setup to SatLink 3.
-Do this using either the setup status button in the main header or the Send Setup to SatLink 3 item in the main menu.
+Just as with every other station setup change, the change is not complete until you have sent the setup to the station.
+Do this using either the SETUP STATUS BUTTON in the main header, or the Send Setup to the station item in the main menu.